The

 Type

-into the Windows Search bar
+mouse into the Windows Search bar

 and go to Mouse Settings.
 Here, click “Additional mouse options,” then